jaredcwhite/test-ruby-on-vercel/src/about.md

 permalink: /about/
 ---

-This is the basic Bridgetown site template.
+This is the About Page from the Bridgetown site template.
 You can find out more info about customizing your Bridgetown site, as well as basic Bridgetown usage documentation at [bridgetownrb.com](https://bridgetownrb.com/)

 You can find the source code for Bridgetown at GitHub:
 [bridgetownrb](https://github.com/bridgetownrb) /